abi556/virtual-art-gallery-tour-threejs/README.md

 ## 🎨 Features

 ### Core Features
-- **3D Gallery Environment**: Immersive 3D space with walls, floor, and lighting
+- **3D Gallery Environment**: Immersive 3D space with checkerboard floor, textured walls, and modern ceiling
-- **Interactive Art Pieces**: 5 unique art pieces with hover effects and click interactions
+- **Interactive Art Pieces**: Multiple paintings and 3D sculptures, each with info panels and camera close-up animation
-- **Camera Controls**: OrbitControls for smooth camera navigation
+- **Camera Controls**: OrbitControls for smooth camera navigation, plus WASD keyboard movement
-- **Raycasting**: Click and hover detection for art piece interaction
+- **Raycasting**: Click and hover detection for all art pieces, sculptures, and the door
 - **Responsive Design**: Works on desktop and mobile devices
-- **Modern UI**: Clean, intuitive interface with glassmorphism effects
+- **Modern UI**: Clean, intuitive interface with navigation and info overlays

 ### Technical Features
 - **Three.js Integration**: Full 3D rendering with WebGL
-- **Lighting System**: Ambient, directional, and spot lighting
+- **Lighting System**: Ambient, directional, spot, and point lighting for realistic illumination
 - **Shadow Mapping**: Realistic shadows and lighting effects
 - **Animation**: Smooth camera movements and object animations
-- **Event Handling**: Mouse and keyboard controls
+- **Event Handling**: Mouse and keyboard controls (WASD for movement)
 - **Performance Optimized**: Efficient rendering and memory management

+### Recent Additions & Improvements
+- **Front Wall Art**: Added "Napoleon Crossing the Alps" painting with correct placement, info, and interactivity
+- **Benches**: Two 3D benches (bench.glb) placed near the left and right walls, scaled and positioned precisely on the floor
+- **GLB Model Compatibility**: All GLB models (including benches) use simplified materials for maximum compatibility
+- **Gallery Symmetry**: Art and sculptures are symmetrically placed relative to the door
+- **UI Streamlining**: Removed Toggle Lights and Fullscreen buttons for a cleaner interface
+- **Robust Error Handling**: Improved debug logging and error handling for asset loading

 ## 🚀 Quick Start